Megaoesophagus In Dogs & Cats – Are They At Risk?

-Megaoesophagus is a rare and incurable disease that occurs when there is a loss of tone and motility of the oesophagus (food pipe).
+Megaoesophagus in dogs and cats is a rare and incurable disease that occurs when there is a loss of tone and motility of the oesophagus (food pipe).

 Animals affected by megaoesophagus have trouble eating and often struggle with regurgitation.